 Ingredients:

 I’ve made this simple egg dish so many times.
 It always tastes good!
-Feel free to change up the seasoning from time to time.
-I’ve included additional variations below.
+Feel free to change up the seasoning.
+I’ve included variations below.

 - Eggs.
 The main ingredient.
 I recommend organic, free-run large eggs for best flavor, color, and volume.

-- Salty element.
+- Fish Sauce OR Sauwoojut (fermented salted shrimp).
 To flavor and season the eggs.
-Fish sauce or Sauwoojut (fermented salted shrimp) are commonly used.
-They add deep, umami-rich, salty flavor.
+Use either Fish sauce or Sauwoojut (fermented salted shrimp) for deep, umami-rich, salty flavor.
 If you don’t have either, use salt or soy sauce.

 - Gochukaru.
-A pinch of Korean dried chili flakes adds color and flavor without too much spice.
+Korean dried chili flakes.
+A pinch adds color and flavor without too much spice.

 - Green onion.
 Adds color and light onion flavor.
 A classic flavoring in Korean cuisine!